t-karasova/grs-samples-python/tutorila_boosting.md

 To see the whole request with a product boosting open **search_with_boosting.py**

-Run it in a terminal with a command:
+Run it in a terminal with the command:
 ```bash
 python search_with_boosting.py
 ```